usmanwardag/dollar_bot/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/usmanwardag/dollar_bot/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to upload this code.
-Please report unacceptable behavior to sbose2@ncsu.edu.
+Please report unacceptable behavior to akilled@ncsu.edu.

-Prerequistes required before starting this project:

 If you like our project and would like to contribue otherwise, please note:
-1. This project is created as part of CSC510 Coursework at NC State for Fall'21.
-2. If you like to contribute, reach out to the maintainers before creating a branch, to confirm if we're still maintaining the repo.
+2. Reach out to the maintainers before creating a branch, to confirm if we're still maintaining the repo.
-3. Have good understanding of Python Programming Language and Telegram Bots
+3. Have the pre-requisites: Knowledge of Python and working with Telegram Bots.

 ## How can I Contribute -